Your money-making expert. Financial journalist, TV and radio personality.

 This is a simple way to make money whilst you’re just going about your day.

 Minimise the starting costs in this respect, but make sure you have everything you need to service your bike yourself and keep things in good order.
-After all, the aim is to use the bike daily, in order to maximise your value to a potential advertiser.
+After all, the aim is to use the bike daily, to maximise your value to a potential advertiser.

 It can be very worthwhile to ask a bike repair shop or someone similar for some hints and tips to make sure you pick the best possible bike for you and one that you can maintain well.